madetech/learn/sparring/tic-tac-toe/part2.md

+{% capture content %}
 # Part 2

 You may have chosen to implement a web interface or a command line user interface, or perhaps another type of UI.

 These UIs can be divided into two categories, server-side (e.g. web interface) and client-side (e.g. command line).

 Implement a UI from the opposite category.